Introduction

 Haematuria, or blood in the urine, could indicate that your kidneys are being harmed by high blood pressure.
 Many small blood vessels in the kidneys can be impacted by continuous pressure.
 Urine may contain blood if these veins burst.
 Despite being a less frequent symptom, it should never be disregarded.

-9. Pounding in Chest, Neck, or Ears
+9. Pounding in the chest, Neck, or Ears

 Elevated blood pressure may be associated with a discernible pulsating or pounding sensation in the ears, neck, or chest.
 This feeling typically arises when the heart is exerting excessive effort to pump blood via constricted arteries.
 It could cause discomfort and disrupt your ability to focus or sleep.
 This symptom requires medical care if it continues.